ybivanov/QA-and-Automation-101/Application/2-Sudoku-Solver/README.md

 - Input parameter is a two-dimensional array with the known numbers (from 1 to 9) in the Sudoku grid.
 - The output is a two-dimensional array with the numbers from the solved puzzle.

-You have 10 minutes to write down a list of all sudoku function test cases you can think of.
+## Write down a list of all sudoku function test cases you can think of.